-These are the steps from daydream to completion of your ADU.
+These are the steps from daydream to completion of your ADU or Junior ADU.
 An overview of the process can be helpful for understanding what to expect from the design, permitting, and construction phases of the project.

 - Use the GIS tool to determine the eligibility of your parcel and the maximum size ADU you could build